wahyudidanny/Registration_Danny/README.md

 ## CSS Style
 I'm also using internal CSS for styling

+## Cache Username dan Password
+In this project, i'm using the caching method store on register and then get the data on another page with same cache This cache still have flaws, such as:

+       1.still doesn't know how to add the cache data even though i'm already using adding in the register, still doesn't add the data in cache so when user register, the data replace from old to another new data 2.the cache value is  dataset, already try list and dictionary before but still cannot convert when i'm transfer the cache

 If you want to check the project, modify or adding some feature in the program, feel free to make change,clone, or download the repository

 THANK YOU,